kuzudb/kuzudb.github.io/docs/cypher/transactions.md

 - At any point in time, there can be multiple read transactions but one write transaction.
 - There are two ways to use transactions: (i) manually beginning and committing/rolling back transactions; or (ii) auto-committing.
 These are reviewed below.
+- Currently you can only use transactions from the .

 # Manually Beginning and Committing/Rollingback
-When you access Kùzu programmatically through one of its programming language drivers (but not through its CLI), you can start a write transaction, or a read only transaction manually as follows (in C_++:
+When you access Kùzu programmatically through its [C++ client API](../client-apis/cpp-api.md) (but not through its CLI or Python API[^1]), you can start a write transaction, or a read only transaction manually as follows (in C++):

 ```
   auto systemConfig = make_unique<SystemConfig>();